 10. Test Your Security Systems

 After you’ve installed a security system you’re confident in, make sure you test it.
+Be sure to test alarm systems regularly and confirm that your service provider offers reliable support and monitoring service.
 For cybersecurity systems, you can run penetration testing to see how it holds up against simulated threats.
-For your physical security, you can run drills to see how everyone remembers what to do.

 It’s worth revisiting your security protocols now and then, too.
 Your needs and resources may change, and if they do, you should update your security to match them.